LIMEADE: From AI Explanations to Advice Taking: Related Work

 \section{Related Work}

-Space precludes a discussion of work on explanation generation; we focus our description of prior work on approaches for incorporating human advice in machine learning models and on approaches for creating pseudo-examples by labeling features.
+Space precludes a discussion of work on explanation generation; we focus our description of prior work on approaches for incorporating human advice in machine learning models and on approaches for creating pseudo-instances by labeling features.
+Some work transcends these distinctions, however; Smith-Renner \etal~\cite{SmithRenner2020NoEW} show that many users expect that an ML model will improve over time, and that users are frustrated with imperfect AI systems that provide explanations without supporting the ability to receive corresponding feedback.
+Furthermore, there are other general-purpose ways to improve model accuracy besides high-level advice: labeling new training instances, altering the weights of training instances, and providing an `undo' button to remove a label that has just been added are a few such methods.